-- (i) to harness the "anti-imperialist" liberation movements and to win over the new states of the Third World as allies against the West and/or The Soviets see the Third World as a China. primary arena for USSR competition with the West A further essential objective of and China.
-Soviet foreign policy is to disturb the relationship between the states of the Third World and Western industrialised nations, with a view to reducing Western influence in the Third World as much as possible (especially by discrediting the West as a possible partner of the developing countries).
-This may weaken the West by endangering its sources of raw materials and by closing markets in the Third World: - (ii) to consolidate and expand the Soviet Union's position as a world power in strategic and geopolitical terms (naval bases, straits policy).

-113. In recent years the Soviet Union and the other East European states have been able to increase their influence in some regions of the Third World, but they have also suffered serious setbacks.
+- (i) to harness the "anti-imperialist" liberation movements and to win over the new states of the Third World as allies against the West The Soviets see the Third World and/or China. as a primary arena for USSR competition with the West and China.
+A further essential objective of Soviet foreign policy is to undermine the relationship between the states of the Third World and Western industrialised nations, with a view to reducing Western influence in the Third World as much as possible (by continuing to insist that the problems facing the Third World are the heritage of colonialism and the fault of neo-colonialism).
+This may weaken the West by endangering its sources of raw materials and by closing markets in the Third World; - (ii) to consolidate and expand the Soviet Union's position as a world power in strategic and geog-political terms. - 113.
+In recent years the Soviet Union and the East European states have been able to increase their influence in some regions of the Third World, but they have also suffered serious setbacks. - 114.
+In terms of regional priorities, primary Soviet interests lie in the Middle East which will probably remain the major recipient of Soviet military supplies, in South Asia with the objective of countering Chinese influence, and in Africa which offers favourable opportunities to undermine Western interests.
+In the areas adjacent to the

-114. In terms of regional priorities, primary Soviet interests lie in the Middle East which will probably remain the major recipient of Soviet military supplies, in South Asia with the objective of countering Chinese influence and in Africa which offers favourable opportunities to undermine Western interests.
-In the areas adjacent to the Soviet Union, the USSR seeks at the same time to ensure that no local power or combination of local and external powers develop the ability to pose military threats to Soviet security.
+Soviet Union, the USSR seeks at the same time to ensure that no local power or combination of local and external powers develop the ability to pose military threats to Soviet security.

-- 115. (i) The successes which the Soviets have scored can be explained to a great extent by the capital which they have made out of favourable situations and by the convergence - at least momentary - of their interests with the interests of those that they support.
-The Angolan affair provided an example of how Moscow could take calculated risks, in the face of a passive West, to use a political vacuum for its own ends. - (ii) Some of the Soviet Union's failures are partly the result of its blatant and determined efforts to strengthen positions of power, a policy which has alerted the Third World to the danger of a new dependance (imposed by the "imperialistic super power", according to Chinese propaganda).
-Certain of its initiatives have put the USSR in an awkward position inasmuch as it has been required to arbitrate in a dispute between two of its allies (Somali-Ethiopian antagonism and Syrian intervention in Lebanon against the PLO).
-Egypt's disaffection is further evidence that its successes in penetrating certain countries can be reversed.
+115. The successes which the Soviets have scored can be explained to a great extent by the capital which they have made out of favourable situations and by the convergence at least temporary - of their interests with the interests of those that they support.
+The Angolan affair provided an example of how Moscow could take calculated risks, in the face of a passive West, to use a political vacuum for its On the other hand, experience has shown that Soviet successes in penetrating certain countries can be reversed once the requirements of the national liberation movement or régime in question are no longer primarily Some of the Soviet Union's failures are partly the result of its blatant and determined efforts to strengthen positions of power, a policy which has alerted the Third World to the danger of a new dependence (imposed by the "imperialistic super power", according to Chinese propaganda).

-116. Other obstacles to the spread of Soviet influence include:
+- 116. Other obstacles to the spread of Soviet influence include: - (a) the intense nationalism of most Third World countries; presence of regional powers reluctant to see any outside power play a dominant rôle; adherence of some of these countries to a position of military non-alignment; and vicissitudes of Third World politics;

-- (a) The intense nationalism of most Third World countries; presence of regional powers reluctant to see any outside power play a dominant rôle; adherence of some of these countries to a position of military non-alignment; vicissitudes of Third World politics. - (b) Limited ability to compete with the West in cultural, political, economic, and technological terms.
-In particular, the contrast between Eastern far-reaching political ambitions and the narrow limits of their economic possibilities is becoming increasingly obvious.
+- (b) limited ability to compete with the West in cultural, political, economic and technological In particular, the contrast between Eastern far-reaching political ambitions and the narrow limits of their economic possibilities is becoming increasingly obvious.
 In addition, the Third World countries have been disappointed by the little support which they have received from the Eastern countries for their claims in the context of the North-South dialogue.
-In comparison with the West and in absolute terms, the foreign trade and development aid of the Eastern bloc countries are very modest. - (c) Continued Western development aid and political support as well as the presence of military forces in the Third World inhibit the extension of Soviet influence.
+In comparison with the West and in absolute terms, the foreign trade and development aid of the Eastern bloc countries are very modest; - (c) continued Western development aid and political support as well as the presence of military forces in the Third World inhibit the extension of Soviet influence.

 III.
-METHODS
+TOOLS AND TACTICS

-A. Politico-military
+A. Political